smillet-ops/test/readme.md

 # Hi
 # Hello
 # trying out a change from GitHub Repo to pull from cmd
+# antother change here on local I am also going to add something to
 It's very easy to make some words **bold** and other words *italic* with Markdown.
 You can even [link to Google!](http://google.com)
 Headers
 # This is an <h1> tag